 - Future Steps

 After having gathered the necessary content, it might be wise to rethink how you will structure the slides.
 After all, your content needs to shine through the presentation, not be lost in the detail.
 Do you think you would like some help with structuring your content?
-For sample pitch deck templates, check out the Decktopus free trial.
+For sample pitch deck templates, check out the Decktopus templates.
 Here, you will find intuitively pre-prepared slides that will help you create the perfect pitch presentation.